dermesser/libsocket/README.md

 One of the main advantages of libsocket is that you don't have to write the often complex and error-prone procedures for connecting a socket, check it on errors etc. yourself.

-Support for server sockets will be added soon.

 ##PLATFORMS

 I'd like to get test reports and experiences from you.
 I already tested the library under the following conditions:

 * Linux 3.1, gcc-4.6, TCP IPv4 sockets
 * Linux 3.1, gcc-4.7, TCP IPv4 sockets
+* Linux 3.1, gcc-4.7, TCP IPv4 server sockets

 It is planned to test and get libsocket working on OpenBSD 5.0.
 If you want, you may port it anywhere.